|At what temperature|

 Recently, however, Uncle Sam settled out of court with Wilson, agreeing that he could post the plans for guns and gun parts not deemed directly suitable for military purposes.
 The ears in Gun Nut Nation perked up when this rule excluded civilian versions of modern military rifles from the ITAR prohibited list.
 These so-called AR's are often referred to as "weapons of war" by the Anti-Gun Nut Crowd.
 Well, Uncle Sam is now on record as saying these are not weapons of war.
 I suppose close only counts in horse shoes and hand grenades.
 Be that as it may...

-When the Feds relented on Wilson's demands to publish and licensed him to do so, several gun control organizations immediately went to court to stop him from posting AM gun design code.
+When the Feds relented on Wilson's demands to publish, several gun control organizations immediately went to court to stop him from posting AM gun design code.
 In a decision made last week, a Federal court in Texas denied the gun controller's request for an injunction.
 Meanwhile, Attorney General Grewal of New Jersey and city attorney Feuer in Los Angeles threatened DD with legal action if it goes online with the data.

 In the latest legal volley and return (note added later, this was before the latest Federal injunction in this fast moving story), DD and its lawyers, with the Second Amendment Foundation, are suing Greywal and Feuer for infringing on DD's 1A and 2A rights and asserting that since Uncle Sam issued a license to publish, a state or city has no jurisdiction to override Federal arms regulations and ITAR.
 The Reason link has a direct link to the lawsuit in case anyone wants to read what the suit actually says.
 I'm not a lawyer so anything I say might be off target, but Alan Gura (the winning attorney in District of Columbia v Heller) and Josh Blackman are pretty keen ones.